-The reason why feng shui experts pay so much attention to the front entrance of a home is because it’s not just the main entry port for people, but also for energies.
 If you read up on this you’ll find there’s a whole list of feng shui do’s and don’ts about front doors that vary from one feng shui school to another, but something they all seem to agree on is that a solid door is better than a glass one.
 The reason is that people feel more secure knowing there is a solid partition rather than just a piece of glass between them and the outside world.
 And of all the solid materials that can be used to make front doors, wood has been the outstanding favourite for century after century.

 Space clearing goes one level deeper in the understanding of why front doors are so important and why wood is the material of choice.
 A home’s front door holds such a wealth of energies that each circuit of the space clearing ceremony begins and ends there.
-Many of the space clearers I’ve trained have developed their skills to such an advanced level that just by sensing the front door with their hand, they can discern the nature of the most prominent energies in a place and how they are affecting the occupants.
+Some of the space clearers I’ve trained have developed their skills to such an advanced level that just by hand sensing the front door they can discern the nature of the principal energies in a place and how they are affecting the occupants.